ioi-2017/tps/doc/README.md

 ## gen

 Compiles generator, model-solution , and validator, and then generates and validates the test data and check model solution on them.
+Each test is assigned a test name by the TPS.
+The test names are in `X-YY` format, where `X` is the subtask number, starting from `0`, and `YY` is the test number, starting from `01`, in the same order of their presence in the `gen/data` file.
+This format is set in `scripts/templates/test_name.py` and can be changed per task, if required.

 The other arguments are:

 * `-m, --model-solution=<model-solution-path>`: change the model solution.
 * `-s, --sensitive`: Terminate on the first error.
 * `-t, --test=<test-name>`: run the whole process for only a single test.
+The `test-name` should be in the same `X-YY` format, as explained above.
 * `-d, --gen-data=<gen-data-file>`: use another file rather than `gen/data`.
 * `--no-gen`: do not generate the tests again.
 * `--no-sol`: do not run the model-solution.